baratamvidyadhar/Navigation_Component/README.md

 1)Upload the zip folder(navigation_component_1_0_0_2.zip) in solution in your power apps (make.powerapps.com) 2)Add canvas apps to the solution and add this component.

+or

+Import the .msapp file alone into application.